Canada at the 2010 Winter Olympics: Curling

 Canada qualified both a men's and women's team.
 The representatives were decided at the 2009 Canadian Olympic Curling Trials, held 6–13 December 2009, in Edmonton.
-Brad Gushue and his team, the gold medalists in the men's tournament in 2006, were unable to qualify for the trials, and did not get the chance to defend their gold medal.
+Brad Gushue and his team, the gold medallists in the men's tournament in 2006, were unable to qualify for the trials, and did not get the chance to defend their gold medal.
 In the men's tournament, Canada was represented by the team of Kevin Martin, John Morris, Marc Kennedy and Ben Hebert.
 This was the second Olympic tournament for Martin, who won a silver medal at the 2002 Winter Olympics.
 In the women's tournament, the team of Cheryl Bernard, Susan O'Connor, Carolyn Darbyshire and Cori Bartel participated.